 Reddit offers the opportunity for us, as humans, to connect on a much deeper, broader level because users have an alter ego and aren't tied to a social network of friends with whom they want to share how perfect their lives are.

-Despite its vast, diversified community base, other online advertising methods such as Google AdWords and Facebook Ads continue to dominate the market, leaving Reddit in their wake.
+Despite its vast, diversified community base, other online advertising methods such as Google Ads and Facebook Ads continue to dominate the market, leaving Reddit in their wake.

 Despite this, many businesses continue to use this less popular advertising platform for reaching their audience with Reddit ads.